“This post contains affiliate links.”

 Vegetarian: Substitute Jamon for delicious grated cheese of choice.

-Me in heaven at La Boqueria holding a cone of meat, cheese, and fresh pressed juice.
+Me in heaven at La Boqueria holding cones of meat.
 I’m very proud I didn’t crawl into any refrigerator displays.

 And the food!
 I could go on for pages and pages.
 There is a beautiful market called La Boqueria.
 There are stands as far as the eye can see.
 They are stacked beautifully with meats, cheeses, fruits, juices.
 I ate all the Serrano Jamon that I could.
 We bought from several stands and took our bounty to the beach, sitting watching the waves roll.

 We had tapas.
 Amazing appetizer sized plates of all kinds of things.
 Olives, meats, fish, potatoes.
 One of my favorites were deep fried Croquetas with Serrano Jamon.
-As I was making stuffed mushrooms these popped in my head.
+They’re crispy mashed potato shapes rolled in breadcrumbs and fried.
+As I was making stuffed mushrooms those popped in my head.